cs326/assignments/chat/README.md

 In this assignment you must create a simple chat application using *Ajax* and a *Database* backend.

+## Setup
+After you clone this git repository you should run the following:

+    $ npm install

+This will install the necessary dependencies for the node.js application.

 ## Assessment
 You will be assessed on the following knowledge topics: